morerokk/UnityTriangleQuadProjection/README.md

 - Put triangle prefab on Right wrist.
 - Forcibly reparent the Left Anchor bone to your Left wrist.
 This will break the prefab instance, but that's okay.
 - Move the left and right anchor bones as you see fit.

+Special thanks to Dj Lukis.LT#4639 on Discord for posting a proof of concept video, and sharing the bone reparenting trick!